For Patients & Caregivers

 In addition to using state-of-the-art security systems, we also have strict internal access-control policies to prevent privacy violations.

-When you use Abridge, you’re in control of your data.
+When you use the Abridge app to record doctor visits, you’re in control of your data.
 To us, delete means delete, and we’ll remove all traces of your information from our servers.
 We promise to never share any information without your prior consent.

 HIPAA stands for The Health Portability and Accountability Act.
 It’s a federal set of laws that’s all about helping you access your own data from healthcare providers and insurance companies and keep it private.
 We think it’s awesome!